datacommonsorg/docsite/api/python/place_in.md

 **Returns**

-When `dcids` is an instance of `list`, the returned `Place`s are formatted as a `dict` from a given dcid to a list of places identified by dcids of the given `place_type`.
+A `dict` from a given dcid to a list of places identified by dcids of the given `place_type`.

-When `dcids` is an instance of `pandas.Series`, the returned `Place`s are formatted as a `pandas.Series` where the `i`-th entry corresponds to places contained in the place identified by the DCID in `i`-th cell if `dcids`.
-The cells of the returned series will always contain a `list` of place DCIDs of the given `place_type`.

 **Raises**